zachcoleman/fast-stats/README.md

 [![License](https://img.shields.io/badge/license-Apache2.0-green)](./LICENSE)

 # fast-stats
 `fast-stats` is a fast and simple library for calculating basic statistics such as: precision, recall, and f1-score.
-The library also supports the calculation of multi-class confusion matrices.
+The library also supports the calculation of confusion matrices.
+For examples, please look at the `benchmarks/` folder.

 The project was developed using the [maturin](https://maturin.rs) framework.

-This project is still in development.

 ## Installation
 From PyPI:
 ```shell
 pip install fast-stats
 ```

-Build from source
+Build from source:
 ```
 maturin build -r -i=path/to/python
 pip install .../fast-stats/target/wheels/<whl file name>.whl